mithi/react-philosophies/README.md

 1. 💖 Derive states to avoid state management complexity
 2. 💖 Pass the banana, not the gorilla and the entire jungle, (prefer passing primitives as props)
 3. 💖 Keep things small and simple.
 Separate concerns with the single responsibility principle
-4. Duplication is far cheaper than the wrong abstraction
+4. Duplication is far cheaper than the wrong abstraction (avoid premature generalization)
 5. Avoid prop drilling by using composition
 6. Breakdown large `useEffect`s to smaller ones
 7. Extract logic to hooks and helper functions
 8. Prefer having mostly primitives as dependencies to `useCallback`, `useMemo` and `useEffect`
-9. Consider using `useReducer`, when some elements of your state relies on other values of your state
+9. Consider using `useReducer`, when values of your state relies on other values of your state
 10. Do not put too many dependencies in `useCallback`, `useMemo` and `useEffect`
 11. `Context` is not the solution for every state sharing problem
 12. It maybe an good idea to have `logical` and `presentational` components, if your component gets too large